Max Hardberger

-Florian Max Hardberger (born November 19, 1948) is an American adventurer, ship captain, aviator, ship recovery specialist, admiralty lawyer and author of maritime fiction and non-fiction adventures.
+Florian Max Hardberger (born November 19, 1948) is an American adventurer, ship captain, aviator, ship recovery specialist, admiralty lawyer, and author of maritime fiction and nonfiction adventures.

 Education

 Hardberger received his high school degree in 1966 from the Castle Heights Military Academy in Lebanon, Tennessee.
 He became a licensed aircraft pilot at the age of 16 while at Castle Heights.
-Hardberger attended college at Nicholls State University in Thibodaux, Louisiana then transferred to the University of New Orleans for another two years of study.
-In 1969 he graduated early with a BA in English.
-During college, Hardberger became a SCUBA diver, skilled sailor and navigator.
-After college, Hardberger attended the Program in Creative Writing at the University of Iowa (commonly known as the "Iowa Writers' Workshop"), where in 1972 he received a Master of Fine Arts degree in Fiction and Poetry.
+Hardberger attended college at Nicholls State University in Thibodaux, Louisiana, then transferred to the University of New Orleans for another two years of study.
+In 1969, he graduated early with a BA in English.
+During college, Hardberger became a scuba diver, sailor, and navigator.
+After college, he took creative writing at the University of Iowa (commonly known as the "Iowa Writers' Workshop"), where in 1972, he received an MFA in Fiction and Poetry.
 In 1998, Hardberger earned a Juris Doctor degree from Northwestern California University School of Law in Sacramento, California, and was admitted to the State Bar of California.

-Literary career

-Hardberger's first book was Deadweight: Owning the Ocean Freighter (1994), a textbook on ship ownership.
-He followed Deadweight with his first novel, Freighter Captain (1998), a semi-autobiographical account of his adventures as a ship captain in the Caribbean.
-Hardberger then moved from maritime subjects to a murder mystery with his 1999 novel, The Jumping-Off Place, which was a tribute to the hardboiled detective novels of Raymond Chandler and Dashiell Hammett.
-On April 6, 2010, Hardberger's auto-biography about his ship recovery adventures was published by the Broadway Books imprint of Random House, entitled SEIZED!
-A Sea Captain's Adventures Battling Scoundrels and Pirates While Recovering Stolen Ships in the World's Most Troubled Waters.
-A paperback edition of SEIZED for the British Commonwealth market will be released by Nicholas Brealey Publishing on June 24, 2010.

-As a devotee of the hardboiled school of fiction, Hardberger's writing style offers gritty realism.
-Like his life, many of Hardberger's books are set in the seedy world of international business.
-His protagonists are often like himself, savvy, sardonic, and capable of violent action, and his villains are drawn from the panoply of miscreants he's met as a ship captain and maritime lawyer.
-Hardberger's stories are fact-based, real-world adventures from the underbelly of world commerce.

 Professional career

-Teaching English and playing music – 1969 to 1976
+Teaching English and playing music: 1969–1976

 After college, Hardberger started his professional career with a short stint teaching English at Mandeville High School in Louisiana.
-Hardberger then worked as a newspaper reporter for the Houma Daily Guide in Houma, Louisiana.
+He then worked as a newspaper reporter for the Houma Daily Guide in Houma, Louisiana.
 He left the newspaper to explore Mexico in an old school bus before returning to the United States to attend graduate school.
 After he received his MFA degree in 1972, Hardberger taught English at All Saints Episcopal School in Vicksburg, Mississippi.
 He left teaching to work as a drummer in various blues bands on the Chitlin Circuit.